C-SED Lab FAQ

 Can I store things in the lab?

-Yes.
-The C-SED lab has an assembly area dedicated to assembling and storing materials & prototypes.
-During your training, the lab manager will review the storage spaces.
-For bigger items or use of the storage shelving, please email the lab managers with your team name (your name for personal projects), the items that need to be stored, and how large the items are so we can keep track of who items belong to and for how long they need to be stored.
 In general, just make sure you label what’s yours with the team and project name (or your own name for personal projects), team lead full name and uniqname, and date.
 Please make an effort to keep your items tidy and in the appropriate storage space.

 Can I use the assembly room space if I haven’t been trained?